47 HIV Statistics & Facts to Save More Lives in 2022

 What are the most common symptoms of HIV, how many types does it have, and how can it develop into AIDS?

 21. Initial symptoms of HIV are similar to the flu.

 The first symptoms usually appear two to four weeks after being infected with the virus.
 Nevertheless, it can take up to twelve weeks before enough signs show up in tests for the condition to be diagnosed.

 22. Little known HIV fun facts reveal there are two main types of HIV virus.

 (Medical News Today)

-HIV-1 is the most common type of HIV and accounts for 95% of all HIV infections in the world.
+HIV-1 is the most common type of HIV and accounts for 95% of all HIV infections globally.
 HIV-2 is mostly found in West Africa, although it is also starting to appear in the USA, Europe, and India.
-Both types of HIV virus are a lifelong condition, but manageable through therapy.
+Both types of HIV are lifelong conditions but manageable through therapy.

 According to facts about HIV and AIDS, these are acute HIV infection, chronic HIV infection, and stage 3 — acquired immunodeficiency syndrome or AIDS.

 24. If untreated, HIV will develop into AIDS in 10 to 15 years.